kewalaka/blog/content/post/2024/02/write-an-avm-module/index.md

 (we're going to use the ones in the template, instead).

-Copy the remaining variables to the top of ``variables.tf`` file in the module root folder (in our case, there is only 'timeouts').
+Copy the remaining variables to the top of ``variables.tf`` file in the module root folder.
+(in our case, there is only a 'timeouts' variable remaining).

 ### newres tidy-up